PaddlePaddle/PaddleVideo/docs/en/tutorials/deployment.md

 # Inference

 ## How to convert dygraph model to static model?
-To infer and deploy a model, we need export an inference model at first.
+To infer and deploy a model, we need export an inference model, or called to_static: `convert dygraph model to static model`, at first.

 ```python
     python3 tools/export_model.py -c config_file -o output_path -p params_file